Sir-y0ung/Fast-Hands/README.md

 # challDev
-Just some small challenges i create for a ctf concept.
+Just some small challenges for ctf concepts.